 November 18, 2010: To accept the Periodic Review Report and to reaffirm accreditation.
-To request a progress report due April 1, 2011, documenting (1) the development and implementation of a comprehensive facilities master plan,
+To

 II.2.2 Professional Degrees & Curriculum

 The B.Arch program is a 10 semester undergraduate program for students with an early interest in architecture.
 The following is a curriculum outline showing how the B.Arch courses are distributed between General Studies (49 semester credit hours, meeting the 45 semester credit hours minimum), Optional Studies (15 semester credit hours, meeting the 10 semester credit hours minimum), and Professional Studies (107 total semester credit hours) for a grand total of 170 semester credit hours, meeting the 150 semester credit hours minimum.
 The following chart shows this distribution, organized by semester.